Willem Boshoff’s sought-after sculptures offer much more than meets the eye.

 This is a first for the country in the field of art.

-Cape Insights delights in showing you some select sculpture when touring with us in Cape Town, as well as his thought-provoking pieces when visiting Johannesburg’s Constitutional Court, Origins Centre, and NIROX Sculpture Garden in the Cradle of Humankind.
+Cape Insights delights in showing you over his select sculpture when touring with us in Cape Town, as well as his thought-provoking pieces when visiting Johannesburg’s Constitutional Court, Origins Centre, and NIROX Sculpture Garden in the Cradle of Humankind.

 Acknowldgement netwerk24.com & centralmediagroup.co.za